List of Indiana Jones characters: Chattar Lal

 Chattar Lal (Roshan Seth) is the Prime Minister of Pankot and personal representative and chief advisor of Maharaja Zalim Singh.
 He graduated from Oxford and speaks English with a pronounced accent as a result, and also knows well Indiana's reputation.
-Like Indiana he was apparently forced to drink the Blood of Kali by Mola Ram, controlling him, and the young Maharaja.
+Like Indiana, he was apparently forced to drink the Blood of Kali by Mola Ram, thereby controlling him, as was the young Maharaja.
 During the attempted sacrifice of Willie Scott, Lal is injured by Indiana when he gets caught in the wheel used to lower victims into the lava pit.
 He is last seen crawling away and collapsing but disappears after this.
 It is unknown if he escaped.

 In an early script of the film, Lal was set to have a more important role, but the script was rejected.
 In another early script, Lal was intended to be killed by Indy throwing him into the lava pit, but the script was scrapped.

 In the novelization, Chattar Lal is thrown into the lava pit while in the film he is injured but apparently does not die, whereas in Lego Indiana Jones: The Original Adventures, he is blown apart by a blast of heat caused by Indy and Short Round.